nus-cs2103-AY2021S1/ip/docs/README.md

 ### 10. Sort

-Sorts the task list by oldest date first.
+Sorts the task list by earliest date first.

 **Usage**